jameshume/jehtech/src/html/arm.md

                                   |||||                            |||||||||||||||||
                                   ICI/IT                                ICT/IT
                   ```

+                The EPSR is not directly accessible.
+Two events can modify the EPSR:
+                   1. an interrupt occurring during an LDM or STM instruction
+                   2. execution of the If-Then instruction.

               * APSR/IPSR/EPSR accessed as one register via xPSR.
 For example
                 when an interrupt occurs, the xPSR is one of the resisters that is auto stored on the stack and looks like this: